linnovate/replay-common/replay-db-initialization/README.md

 #### Command line optional arguments:

-`-D, --delete` if set, the xript will first delete all elastic indices.
+`-D, --delete` if set, the script will first delete all elastic indices.

 #### Running: